 Since Hawaii is the birthplace and epicenter of surf culture, board shorts will never go out of style.
 I’ve had a lot of board shorts over the years, but I love the latest trend of shorts that resemble regular shorts.

 I tried out a ton but landed on Quicksilver’s Amphibian shorts as my favorite.
-The material looks like heavy cotton, but they’re super lightweight and durable.
+The material looks like heavy cotton but is super lightweight and durable.
 Best of all, they look great on the beach or in town.
-I’d even feel comfortable wearing these on a hike…they’re an amazing pair of shorts!
+I’d even feel comfortable wearing these on a hike…they’re a fantastic pair of shorts!

 Relaxed Sneakers

-Hawaii is a very relaxed place, but that doesn’t mean men should always wear sandals.
+Hawaii is very relaxed, but that doesn’t mean men should always wear sandals.
 I like to have nice leather sneakers or loafers when I travel.
 They’re appropriate in a multitude of environments and when well maintained.
-I personally wear Ecco sneakers, and they’ve treated me well.
+I wear Ecco sneakers, and they’ve treated me well.
 Yet, they manage not to feel too casual.

 Accessories to Pack for Hawaii